canonical/lxd/doc/reference/storage_btrfs.md

 Therefore, you should never use VMs with Btrfs storage pools.

-If you really need to use VMs with Btrfs storage pools, set the instance root disk's {ref}`size.state <instance_device_type_disk>` property to twice the size of the root disk's size.
+If you really need to use VMs with Btrfs storage pools, set the instance root disk's [`size.state`](instance_device_type_disk) property to twice the size of the root disk's size.
 This configuration allows all blocks in the disk image file to be rewritten without reaching the qgroup quota.
-The {ref}`btrfs.mount_options=compress-force <storage-btrfs-pool-config>` storage pool option can also avoid this scenario, because a side effect of enabling compression is to reduce the maximum extent size such that block rewrites don't cause as much storage to be double-tracked.
+The [`btrfs.mount_options=compress-force`](storage-btrfs-pool-config) storage pool option can also avoid this scenario, because a side effect of enabling compression is to reduce the maximum extent size such that block rewrites don't cause as much storage to be double-tracked.
 However, this is a storage pool option, and it therefore affects all volumes on the pool.
 ```